Signing of the United States Constitution: About the endorsement

 The closing endorsement of the U.S. Constitution serves an authentication function only.
 It neither assigns powers to the federal government nor does it provide specific limitations on government action.
 It does however, provide essential documentation of the Constitution's validity, a statement of "This is what was agreed to."
 It records who signed the Constitution, plus when and where they signed.
 It also describes the role played by the signers in developing the document.
 Due to this limited function, it is frequently overlooked and no court has ever cited it when reaching a judicial decision.

 On the final day of the Constitutional Convention, Benjamin Franklin delivered an address (read by James Wilson) strongly endorsing the Constitution despite any perceived imperfections.
 Hoping to gain the support of critics and create a sense of common accord, Franklin then proposed, and the convention agreed, that the Constitution be endorsed by the delegates as individual witnesses of the unanimous consent of the states present.
 Thus the signers subscribed their names as witnesses to what was done in convention (rather than on the part and behalf of particular states, as they had in the Articles of Confederation).
-The signers' names are, with the exception of Convention President George Washington, grouped by state, with the listing of states arraigned geographically, from north to south.
+The signers' names are, with the exception of Convention President George Washington, grouped by state, with the listing of states arranged geographically, from north to south.

 About the signers

-Seventy-four individuals were selected to attend the Constitutional Convention, but a number of them could not attend or chose not to attend.
+Seventy-four individuals were selected to attend the Constitutional Convention, but a number of them could not or chose not to attend.
 In all, fifty-five delegates participated in the convention, though thirteen of them dropped out, either for personal reasons or in protest over decisions made during the deliberations.
 Three individuals remained engaged in the work of the convention until its completion, but then refused to sign the final draft.

 The names of thirty-nine delegates are inscribed upon the proposed constitution.
 Among them is John Dickinson, who, indisposed by illness, authorized George Read to sign his name by proxy.
 Additionally, the convention's secretary, William Jackson, while not himself a delegate, signed the document to authenticate some corrections.
 George Washington, as president of the Convention, signed first, followed by the other delegates, grouped by states in progression from north to south.
 Washington, however, signed near the right margin of the page, and when the delegates ran out of space they began a second column of signatures to the left.

 Jonathan Dayton, aged 26, was the youngest to sign the Constitution, while Benjamin Franklin, aged 81, was the oldest.
 Franklin was also the first signer to die, in April 1790, while James Madison was the last, dying in June 1836.
 Virtually every signer had taken part in the Revolution; at least 29 had served in the Continental forces, most of them in positions of command.
 All but seven were native to the thirteen colonies: Pierce Butler, Thomas Fitzsimons, James McHenry, and William Paterson were born in Ireland, Robert Morris in England, James Wilson in Scotland, and Alexander Hamilton in the West Indies.